Moist Carrot Cake Recipe. This old fashioned cake with walnuts and raisins, was popular, circa 1957.

 dislodge best from baking pans that are greased, then lined with waxed

-paper, cut to fit pan, greased again and sprinkled with flour.
+paper or parchment paper (my preference), cut to fit the pan, greased again and sprinkled with flour.